ppetrovtv/pine_script_docs/source/essential/Strategies.rst

         strategy.entry("SE", strategy.short, when=strategy.position_size > 0)
     strategy.risk.allow_entry_in(strategy.direction.long)

-As short entries are prohibited by the risk rules, instead of reverse trades long exit trades will be made.
+As short entries are prohibited by the risk rules, long exit trades will be made instead of reverse trades.

 Currency
 --------

-TradingView strategies can operate in a currency that is different from the instrument currency. *Net Profit* and *Open Profit* are recalculated in the account currency.
+TradingView strategies can operate in a currency that is different from the instrument's currency. *Net Profit* and *Open Profit* are recalculated in the account currency.
 Account currency is set in the strategy properties --- the *Base Currency* drop-down list or in the script via the ``strategy(..., currency=currency.*)`` parameter.
-At the same time, performance report values are calculated in the selected currency.
+Performance report values are calculated in the selected currency.

 Trade profit (open or closed) is calculated based on the profit in the instrument currency multiplied by the cross-rate on the *close* of the